A Murray-von Neumann type classification of $C^*$-algebras: Factorisations

 \smnoind (b) $J_\ta$, $J_\tb$ and $J_\tc$ are mutually disjoint such that $J_\ta + J_\tb + J_\tc$ is an essential closed ideal of $A$.
 If $e_\ta, e_\tb, e_\tc\in \op(A)\cap Z(A^{**})$ with $J_\ta = \her(e_\ta)$, $J_\tb = \her(e_\tb)$ and $J_\tc = \her(e_\tc)$, then

 \smnoind (c) $J_\ta + J_\tb$ is an essential closed ideal of $J_\SF$.
 If $e_\SF \in \op(A)$ with $J_\SF = \her(e_\SF)$, then

-\smnoind (d) The closure of $\CC(A)$ and $\CF(A)$ (in Proposition \ref{prop:finite-ideal}) are essential closed ideals of $J_\ta$ and $J_\SF$, respectively. \end{thm} \begin{prf} (a) We first consider the situation of type $\tb$.
+\smnoind (d) The closure of $\CC(A)$ and $\CF(A)$ (in Proposition \ref{prop:finite-ideal}) are essential closed ideals of $J_\ta$ and $J_\SF$, respectively. \end{thm} \begin{prf} (a) We first consider the situation of type $\tb$ hereditary $C^*$-subalgebra.
 Let $\CJ_\tb$ be the set of all type $\tb$ closed ideals of $A$.
-If $\CJ_\tb =\{ (0)\}$, then $J_\tb := (0)$ is the largest type $\tb$ hereditary $C^*$-subalgebra of $A$ (see Corollary \ref{cor:type-hered}(b) and Remark \ref{rem:open-hered-ideal}(b)).
-Otherwise, suppose that $J_1$ and $J_2$ are distinct elements in $\CJ_\tb$.
+If $\CJ_\tb =\{ (0)\}$, then $J_\tb := (0)$ is the largest type $\tb$ hereditary $C^*$-subalgebra of $A$ (see Remark \ref{rem:type-hered-ideal}(b)).
+Suppose that there exist distinct elements $J_1$ and $J_2$ in $\CJ_\tb$.
 If $J_1+J_2$ contains a non-zero abelian hereditary $C^*$-algebra $B$, then by Lemma \ref{lem:proj-her}(b), one of the two abelian hereditary $C^*$-subalgebras $B\cap J_1$ and $B\cap J_2$ is non-zero, which contradicts $J_1, J_2\in \CJ_\tb$.
 On the other hand, consider a non-zero closed ideal $I$ of $J_1+J_2$.
 Again, by Lemma \ref{lem:proj-her}(b), we may assume that the closed ideal $I\cap J_1$ is non-zero.
 Thus, $I\cap J_1$ contains a non-zero $C^*$-finite hereditary $C^*$-subalgebra $B$.
 This shows that $J_1 + J_2\in \CJ_\tb$ and $\CJ_\tb$ is a directed set.